IATA-Cargo/one-record-server-java/README.md

 A Postman collection containing ONE Record API endpoints ready for testing can be found [here](https://github.com/IATA-Cargo/one-record-server-java/tree/master/src/test/resources/postman).

 ## JSON-LD models
-JSON-LD generated files for the ONE Record Cargo related models and the API specific models can be found [here](https://github.com/IATA-Cargo/ONE-Record/tree/master/working_draft/API/json-ld).
+JSON-LD generated files for the ONE Record Cargo related models, and the API specific models can be found [here](https://github.com/IATA-Cargo/ONE-Record/tree/master/working_draft/API/json-ld).
 Some examples with test values can be also found [here](https://github.com/IATA-Cargo/one-record-server-java/tree/master/src/test/resources/examples).

 # Deployment